lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 };
 ```

-### Multiple Data Points
+## Multiple Data Points

-To compute the silhouette coefficient for multiple data-points we must compute it for each, sum them, and then
+To compute the silhouette coefficient for multiple data points we must compute it for each, sum them, and then
-divide by the number of data-points given.
+divide by the number of data points given.

 ```javascript
 SilhouetteCoefficient.prototype.dataPoints = function (dataPoints, onComplete) {